 ASTM D4169 Vibration Profile Updating

 Lansmont is an integral part of the ASTM D4169 Task Group on Random Vibration.
-This group has been working over the past couple years on new random vibration profiles for Standard Test Practice D4169.
-Our real world data expertise and technology is instrumental (hah, pun intended!) in developing the rationale and characteristics of the future random vibration profiles.
+This group has been working over the past couple of years on new random vibration profiles for Standard Test Practice D4169.
+Our real-world data expertise and technology is instrumental (hah, pun intended!) in developing the rationale and characteristics of the future random vibration profiles.

 The current ASTM D4169 Truck Profiles are based on the Forest Products Lab Report FPL-22.
 That report was released in 1979.
 Data measurement technologies, not to mention the trucks themselves, have come a long way in 39 years.
 In more recent history, truck measurement studies—many of which are performed with Lansmont SAVERs—do not correlate well with ASTM D4169.
 The PSD vibration data shown to the right reflects the general vibration spectral shape that is prevalent after measuring truck trailer responses from within a number of geographic regions.
 That spectral shape is different than the current D4169 truck profile.

 Test specifications that were developed more recently such as ASTM D7386 and ISTA 3 Series tests use spectral shapes that correspond well with current measured truck data.
 We are recommending that ASTM updates the D4169 truck profiles so they’re similar to the spectral shapes already accepted and used in these other standards.